Ena Mahmutovic

-Ena Mahmutovic (born 23 December 2003) is a German footballer who plays as a goalkeeper for Bayern Munich in the Bundesliga and the Germany national team.
+Ena Mahmutovic (/bs/; born 23 December 2003) is a German footballer who plays as a goalkeeper for Bayern Munich in the Bundesliga and the Germany national team.

 Club career

 Youth teams

-Mahmutovic, born and raised in Duisburg, Germany, began playing football as a goalkeeper at Eintracht Duisburg before moving to the youth team at MSV Duisburg.
+Mahmutovic, born and raised in Duisburg, Germany, from Bosniak parents, began playing football as a goalkeeper at Eintracht Duisburg before moving to the youth team at MSV Duisburg.
 Belonging to the B youth team, she was used from 1 October 2016 to 21 May 2017 in 14 league games of the B-Juniorinnen-Niederrheinliga.
 From 10 September to 18 November 2017 she played eight more league games in this league.
 During this period, she came on 23 September 2017 for the first time in the B-Junior Bundesligato the mission, to which she was able to add six more by 28 April 2018.

 Duisburg first team

 At the start of the 2019–20 season, she was promoted to the first team, for which she made her competitive debut on 30 May 2020 (matchday 17).
 In the Bundesliga away game with Bayer Leverkusen, she came on as a field player for Meret Günster in the 90th minute of the 2–0 win.
 In the following season she already played four league games, including the last three of the season.
 After relegation, she played eight league games in the 2nd Bundesliga, from which she returned to the Bundesliga with her team in second place.
 During this division, she also made her debut in the DFB-Pokal.
 On 27 September 2021 she lost 3–1 in the second round to VfL Wolfsburg.

 During 2022–23, Mahmutovic became Duisburg's starting goalkeeper, playing in 21 league games and keeping six clean sheets despite a tenth-placed finish.
 Mahmutovic was recognised as one of the leagues best goalkeepers, with match-deciding performances such as during a 1–0 win over SV Meppen which secured crucial points to prevent Duisburg's relegation.
 She was voted Duisburg's player of the season by the club's fans.
 On 3 November 2023, it was announced she had been elected Duisburg's Athlete of the Year 2023.
 The 2023–24 season became a disaster for Duisburg, which got relegated after scoring just four points amidst financial troubles.
 In spite of this, Mahmutovic remained a key player, playing every match and making the most saves out of every goalkeeper in the division.